Movable Worlds

 An ode to the Chiriqui harlequin frog, and considering how we think and tell stories about species extinctions.

-Hello, I’m a Emily, and this is a newsletter about how we seek and tell stories to make sense of a rapidly changing world and our place in it.
+Hello, I’m Emily, and this is a newsletter about how we seek and tell stories to make sense of a rapidly changing world & our personal and collective place in it.

 This week, I’ve got a story behind the story for you.
 I had a lot of fun researching this short piece I wrote for The Guardian, illustrated so beautifully by Ricardo Macia Lalinde.
 Go and read it, then come back to the rest of this letter for additional interesting context.